Categories

 In my opinion, aspartame disease afflicts numerous consumers of such

 products, probably in the millions.
-This is based on my own data base
+This is based on my own database

 of over 1,200 (!) aspartame reactors and extensive research, coupled